allmaps/allmaps/apps/cli/README.md

 Most CLI commands accept one or more files as input.
 You can supply these files in two ways:

 - Supplied at the end of the command using their full or relative paths.
-In the CLI's help output, this is shown as `[files...]`: `allmaps annotation generate path/to/my-georeferenced-map.json`
+In the CLI's help output, this is shown as `[files...]`:
+  - `allmaps annotation generate path/to/my-georeferenced-map.json`
 - Using the standard input (stdin).
-You can pipe the contents of the input files to the Allmaps CLI: `cat path/to/my-georeferenced-map.json | allmaps annotation generate`
+You can pipe the contents of the input files to the Allmaps CLI:
+  - `cat path/to/my-georeferenced-map.json | allmaps annotation generate`
+  - `curl "https://annotations.allmaps.org/maps/096f57b5ff35b3eb" | allmaps annotation parse`

 Commands that require SVG input only accept one file, commands that require JSON or points input accept multiple files.